Lesbian, Gay, Bisexual, Transgender, plus (LGBT+) community

 For students the Bristol SU LGBT+ Network and Bristol SU Trans Student Network provide opportunities for all self-identifying LGBT+ and Trans students to socialise, campaign and discuss LGBT+ and Trans issues at Bristol.

-Wednesday November 18th 2020 is LGBT+STEM day, the International Day of LGBTQ+ People in Science, Technology, Engineering and Maths.
+Wednesday November 18th is LGBTQIA+STEM Day, the International Day of LGBTQIA+ People in Science, Technology, Engineering and Maths.

 The campaign is organised by four groups: Pride in STEM, House of STEM, InterEngineering, and Out in STEM; and is supported by over 40 organisations including CERN, the European Space Agency, and Wellcome.
-A day of recognition honours the memory of LGBTQ+ scientists who came before us and supports those who are currently in STEM.
-In the School of Biochemistry, we believe it should be possible to follow your passion whilst being yourself.
+A day of recognition honours the memory of LGBTQIA+ scientists who came before us and supports those who are currently in STEM.
+In the School of Psychological Science, we believe it should be possible to follow your passion whilst being yourself.

 Positive Working environment